wilkox/ggfittext/README.md

 ## Fitting text inside a box

 Sometimes you want to draw some text in a ggplot2 plot so that it fits inside a defined area.
-It’s possible to achieve this by manually fiddling with the font size, but this is both tedious and un-reproducible. ggfittext provides a geom called `geom_fit_text()` that automatically resizes text to fit inside a box.
+You can do this by manually fiddling with the font size, but this is tedious and un-reproducible. ggfittext provides a geom called `geom_fit_text()` that automatically resizes text to fit inside a box.
 It works like this:

 ``` r
 ggplot(animals, aes(x = type, y = flies, label = animal)) +